 Following the downstream trail of Marshyangdi River and passing through the scattered villages, we eventually reach the village of Tal.
 We stay overnight at Tal.

-The entire day is free for you.
 You may enjoy shopping or roam around the city.
 In the evening, enjoy Farewell Dinner at Cultural Restaurant.

 We are saying good bye to the Kathmandu as your journey in Nepal comes to an end today!
 We will transfer you to the airport for your returning flight.